AnnaBirk/Master_project/README.md

 The corresponding arrays containing the data for the conductances :

     The names are identical, except for the file-type.
-Substitute ".pdf" for ".npy" in the above.
+Substitute ".pdf" for ".npy" in the above figure names.